wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

       - wazuh-indexer-data:/var/lib/wazuh-indexer

-#. atop and delete the stack and start it again with the updated version of Wazuh using ``docker-compose``:
+#.
+Stop and delete the stack and start it again with the updated version of Wazuh using ``docker-compose``:

    .. code-block:: console